Trump win opens way for China to take climate leadership role

 "It sees carbon as an indicator of economic inefficiency," Steer said.

-Trump's victory over Democrat Hillary Clinton darkened the mood of delegates attending a 200-nation U.N. meeting being held in Marrakesh to start fleshing out the implementation of the 2015 Paris Agreement.
+Trump's victory over Democrat Hillary Clinton darkened the mood of delegates attending the current round of climate talks in Marrakesh.

 Some delegates at the talks say that China is already setting an example.